Left Behind: Surviving Suicide – Entry One

 A silent hush fell over the room as a middle-age woman with golden-tresses cascading down her back made way to the center of the group.
 Pausing long enough for the weight of her gaze to make its way around the room, she addressed her audience.

 “Under normal circumstances and formality the majority of you wouldn’t have the honor of being here, or within my presence.
 But recent events have made us forgo the usual procedures and call upon you today.
-For those unaware, I am Lady Au’Lira, a Grand Wyvern and currently in charge of this situation.”
+For those unaware, I am Lord and Lady Au’Lira, a Grand Wyvern and currently in charge of this situation.”

 Noisy whispers filled the room, friends and comrades turning to one another in excitement and worry.
 “It has come to our attention from Lord Raneer, an unsanctioned party has risen in the shadows of an outer city, Cyphorica.
 The patterns of history are not new to me, and so typically this group would go unmentioned to many of you, being dispatched quickly and soon forgotten.